girisukinkar/Frontend/Readme.md

 ## Icon font:  good for scalable icons
 icon fonts can be manipulated using css as they are literally fonts: goto linea.io to download free fonts

+### Video sources
+To use dummy videos for the website mockup try coverr.co it provides two versions of every video mp4 and webm